kar11nko/Practice_1/README.md

 # Frontend Mentor - Ping coming soon page solution

+This is the first joint beginning work of Kaukenova Karina and Yeskermes Aman.
+To begin with, we want to thank you for checking and evaluating our page.
+We used basic understanding of HTML, CSS, JavaScript to write this work.

 This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents